jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

 - Output results:Separate Bonferroni correction for each test type (Categorical_Analysis_Results.csv).

-- Subsets df to specific columns and removes missing data across the board.
+- Subsets df to specific columns and removes missing data across any column.
 - VIF is used to asses each variable for multicollinearity.
 MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.
 Outputs results in Categorical_Multicollinearity_VIF.csv.
 - Pearson correlation: Using same df from above except 1st is not droped.
 (CategoricalCorrelationHeatmap.png)